-From information collected through the Texas Cancer Registry (TCR), DSHS estimates that in 2019, 124,383 new cases of cancer will be diagnosed in Texas and 45,524 Texans will die from cancer.
-Of these cases, 1,242 new cases and 147 cancer deaths are expected to occur among children (birth to 14 years), and an additional 577 new cases and 71 cancer deaths are expected among adolescents (15 to 19 years).
-Cancer is the second most common cause of death in Texas for adults and the most common cause of disease-related death for children and adolescents.
+From information collected through the Texas Cancer Registry (TCR), DSHS estimates that in 2020, 127,131 new cases of cancer will be diagnosed in Texas and 45,858 Texans will die from cancer.
+Of these cases, 1,324 new cases and 161 cancer deaths are expected to occur among children (birth to 14 years), and an additional 556 new cases and 72 cancer deaths are expected among adolescents (15 to 19 years).
+Cancer is the second most common cause of death in Texas for adults and the most common cause of disease-related death past infancy among children and adolescents.

 Lung cancer is the leading cause of cancer death in Texas.
 The most common cancers diagnosed in Texas are breast cancer for women and prostate cancer for men.
-Incidence rates have markedly decreased during the past two decades for lung, colorectal, prostate, female breast, and cervical cancer.
-However, incidence rates are increasing for thyroid, kidney, uterine, and liver cancer.
+Incidence rates have markedly decreased for lung, colorectal, prostate, and cervical cancer.
+However, incidence rates are increasing for uterine, pancreas, kidney, and liver cancers.